Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

   theme(legend.position = "none")
 ```

-The type of plot we are going to create is called a bump chart which are used to visualize changes in rank over periods of time, perfect for our needs!
+The type of plot we are going to create is called a **bump chart** which are used to visualize changes in rank over periods of time, which is perfect for our current analysis!
 Here let's specifically highlight the ranking over time for Japan by coloring its line to red and making the other countries more transparent by creating an `if/else` statement that evaluates whether the country being plotted is Japan or not.
-Also by using `geom_text` we can manually add labels on next to both the `2008` and `2017` variables:
+Also by using `geom_text` we can manually add labels next to both the `2008` and `2017` variables:

 ``` r
 # Plotting ----------------------------------------------------------------